Skip to main content

 Coprolalia

-The second and further alarming cause could be the presence of sexual frustration among this age group, which may arise due to lack of companionship or often due to peer interaction (pressure).
-What makes this problem grave, is that the outcomes can be disastrous, if the levels of frustrations go too high.
-Along with it could lead to (what we state immoral) habits of porn, prostitution, etc
+The second and further alarming cause could be the presence of sexual frustration among this age group, which may arise due to a lack of companionship or, often, due to peer interaction (pressure).
+What makes this problem grave is that the outcomes can be disastrous if the levels of frustration go too high.
+Along with it could lead to (what we state as immoral) habits of porn, prostitution, etc

 Well, to readers who have detected themselves free of this;